romanRegmi/Apex-Learning/Apex/Platform Events/README.md

-Streaming APIs are totally the opposite of REST APIs.
-They are simply a long-running request, left open, so data can be pushed into it.
+Streaming APIs are the opposite of REST APIs.
+They are a long-running request, left open, so that data can be pushed into it.

 presist connection with the streaming server based on long-running request and events.